raisinghanii/EvolvFit-Task/README.md

 And also contained photo of one cricketer in another cricketer's directory.

-## First Step: Finding Faces and Arranging into train and validation/testing set:
+## Step 1: Finding Faces and Arranging into train and validation/testing set:

 To see this please go through foldering.ipynb